tjguk/networkzero/docs/usage.rst

 Python object.
 This will often be just some text, but can be a number or a list, a tuple or a dictionary.
 Note that the restriction to built-in objects is recursive: any lists or dictionaries you send can themselves only contain built-in objects.

-The command functions :func:`send_command` and :func:`wait_for_command` specifically expect a simple string, such as you might type in on the command line.

 Examples
 ~~~~~~~~